How to Get Permission to Use Copyrighted Music?

-Music and songs are legally available in two major forms:
+Music and songs are legally available in two major aspects:

 a.
 Copyrighted